aquasecurity/tracee/docs/integrations.md

 1. Obtain connection credentials to the system you want to integrate with.
     1. Consult the system's documentation and look for how to configure an incoming webhook.
 2. Start the falcosidekick container, configured with the obtained output credentials:
-    1. See the the [falcosidekick Readme](https://github.com/falcosecurity/falcosidekick) for full documentation.
+    1. See the [falcosidekick Readme](https://github.com/falcosecurity/falcosidekick) for full documentation.
 3. Start Tracee while configuring it to post detections to the falcosidekick endpoint.
     1. If using Docker, you can use the simple [link](https://docs.docker.com/network/links/) flag to allow the containers to communicate
     2. Use the webhook flag to point to the falcosidekick container's endpoint